Lupao: Climate

 Lupao belongs to the first type of climate in the Philippines.
 This type of climate has two (2) pronounced seasons: dry from the month of November to April and Wet during the rest of the year.
 This type of climate is typically hot, humid and tropical and is generally affected by the neighboring topography and the prevalent wind direction that varies within the year.

 Demographics

 Residents in Lupao are called "Lupaoenian".
-Ilocano is widely spoken especially in the barrios.
-Population is predominantly Ilocano in origin, According to the 2007 census, Lupao had a population of 36,832 people, 80% Ilocano and 20% Tagalogs, Kapampangans and Pangasinans.
-The world war babies, veterans, baby boomers, teachers and farmers composed the majority of the population.
-Just like any other local municipality, the younger population would leave home to find work in major cities and abroad.
+Population is predominantly Ilocano in origin, according to the 2007 census, Lupao had a population of 36,832 people, 80% Ilocano and 20% Tagalogs, Kapampangans, and Pangasinans.

+Languages

+Ilocano, Pangasinan, and Tagalog are the dominant languages in Lupao.